Pathoschild/canimod.github.io/guides/using-mods.md

 SMAPI is the modding API which runs the game with mods.
 It's safely installed alongside your normal game, and you can uninstall it anytime.

+(To update SMAPI, just install the latest version.)

 ### On Windows

 1. Make sure you're running the latest version of the game.